How to Fix Probe error — temperature probe issue on LG LSEL6335F (Electric Range)

 Step 6

 If the error code returns even after replacing both the probe and the jack socket, the control board’s input circuit for the probe has likely failed internally.
-At this stage, component-level board repair is rarely practical on this model, so replacing the control board is the correct next step.
-Before ordering, record the full model and serial number from the oven door frame to ensure you get the exact board revision that matches your unit.
+At this stage, component-level board repair is rarely practical on this model, so replacing the control board is the next step.
+Before ordering, make sure to record the full model and serial number from the oven door frame to ensure you get the exact board revision that matches your unit.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your LG LSEL6335F (Electric Range) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your LG LSEL6335F (Electric Range) on Amazon:

 When to Call a Professional